 Only projects that are submitted through the pre-application process will be considered eligible for the HUD CoC Application.
 Written feedback will be provided on each pre-application.
 Only projects submitted through the pre-application process regardless of feedback may be submitted as a HUD CoC new project application.
 Applicants may also request a technical assistance meeting for further guidance.
-Please contact Ara Mendoza at ara.mendoza@dhcd.virginia.gov and Breanna Green <a href="mailto:attentation-attentati
+Please contact Dr. Darl Wilburn at Darl.wilburn@dhcd.virginia.gov and Breanna Green at Breanna.green@dhcd.virginia.gov.